MuQY1818/claude-code-automation/README.md

 git clone https://github.com/muqy1818/claude-code-automation.git
 cd claude-code-automation

-# Install Python dependencies (if any)
-pip install -r requirements.txt

-# Configure Claude Code hooks
-cp .claude/settings.json ~/.claude/settings.json
-# OR for project-specific configuration
-# The .claude/settings.json is already in place
+# The .claude/ configuration is already in place for this project
+# Hook system will automatically activate when using Claude Code here

+# For global installation (optional):
+# cp .claude/settings.json ~/.claude/settings.json
 ```

 ## Quick Start